Recognizing and controlling hazards is essential when working on energized equipment.

-Most large (high-energy) CBs (i.e. 480V to 13kV) are installed in metal compartments and can be racked-in, racked-out, racked to test position, and completely removed from the compartment (Photo 1).
+Most large (high-energy) circuit breakers (i.e. 480V to 13kV) are installed in metal compartments and can be racked-in, racked-out, racked to test position, and completely removed from the compartment.
 These CBs typically control high-energy equipment and are capable of containing an arc flash if operated and maintained properly.
 If performed improperly, however, racking-in or racking-out a CB can be a very dangerous task.

 Typical 3-phase CB compartments contain six ports.
-When the CB is removed from the compartment, you shouldn't have access to any of the ports because the shutter mechanism is designed to cover all of them (Photo 2).
+When the CB is removed from the compartment, you shouldn’t have access to any of the ports because the shutter mechanism is designed to cover all of them.
 But how do you know which ports are bus, line or load?
-I've worked in facilities that used a variety of terms to identify these ports, including “bus and line,” “line and load,” “bus and load,” “upper and lower,” and “front and rear.”
+I’ve worked in facilities that used a variety of terms to identify these ports, including “bus” and “line,” “line” and “load,” “bus” and “load,” “upper” and “lower,” and “front” and “rear.”
 In some facilities, many CB ports have no identification at all.
-When faced with this situation, it's up to you to determine the meaning of these terms.
+When faced with this situation, it’s up to you to determine the meaning of these terms.

 When working in a CB compartment you should adhere to the following requirements:

-Because complete isolation usually involves shutting down the entire bus section, many electricians, engineers, and supervisors chose to work in the CB compartment while the bus is energized, but this can have fatal results.
+Since complete isolation usually involves shutting down the entire bus section, many electricians, engineers, and supervisors chose to work in the CB compartment while the bus is energized, but this can have fatal results.
 The quick and easy way to conduct tests on the power distribution system components is to remove the CB from the compartment and take measurements through the appropriate ports.
 But how do you know which ports are the appropriate ones?
-Is it the bus, line, load, front, rear, upper, lower, or unmarked port?
+Is it the “bus,” “line,” “load,” “front,” “rear,” “upper,” “lower,” or unmarked port?

 Keep in mind that it’s not only the main power feed that can harm you.
 In addition to the primary power inside the CB compartment, the control circuit power and power that supplies compartment alarms, relays, and heaters could also injure or electrocute you.